-The actual sound flows between huge peaks and sheer rock faces that rise straight into the sky.
-Some of the tallest waterfalls in New Zealand are located here and you can drive right up to the base of them if you take a boat cruise.
-A cruise is highly recommended; they depart from the Cruise Wharf – at the end of the road.
-Note you have to park near the Milford Cafe and walk along a trail that leads next to the water’s edge – maybe a 1/2 km walk to the cruise departure point.
+Some of the tallest waterfalls in New Zealand are located in this region; one can reach the base of these via a cruise boat.
+A cruise is highly recommended; they depart from the cruise wharf – at the end of the road.
+Visitors must park near the Milford Cafe and walk along a trail that leads next to the water’s edge – maybe a 1/2 km walk to the cruise departure point.
 Views of the sound can be spectacular from here.
-Before you turn in to the employee parking lot to walk to the departure building for the cruises, there is a small dirt path that leads out to a small peninsula.
-If you have time it is recommended you walk down this path as there is a great photo spot at the end of the path with the sound in the background.
-Be sure to bring a camera when you take the sound cruise.
-If you are lucky you will have dolphins jumping behind the wake of your boat.
+Before you turn in to the employee parking lot to walk to the departure building for the cruises, check out the small dirt path leading out to a small peninsula.
+If you have time we recommend walking down this path as there is a great photo spot at the end of the path with the sound of the waterfalls in the distance.

-Milford Sound Lodge is an excellent budget choice of accommodation for Milford, not only b/c its only 1 of two places to stay in Milford Sound, but b/c its clean comfortable and you meet people from around the world here.
+Milford Sound Lodge provides budget accommodation – this is our recommended place to stay in the region, not only because it is only one of two places to stay in Milford Sound, but because it is clean and comfortable and visitors will meet people from around the world.
 Dorm rooms and singles are available.
-Shared cooking and dining facilties.
-This lodge is located next to the roaring Cleddau River – about a km from the main Cafe in town.
-Some people had camped and also setup their small trailers/RV’s here.
+Shared cooking and dining faculties.
+This lodge is located next to the roaring Cleddau River – about one km from the Milford Cafe (popular dining spot in town).
+The property also allows people to camp and setup their small trailers/RV’s.

-As of press time, the electricity is run until about 11pm and then stays off until 6am or 7am in the morning.
-This is b/c this hotel is on its own generator.
-Excellent shower facilities here.
-You can make cruise reservations from the small shop at this lodge – however be sure to have the person making the actual reservations call the cruise to verify their departure time and that they have space on the boat.
+During our visit, the electricity was run until about 11pm and then turned off until 6am or 7am in the morning.
+This is because this hotel is on its own generator.
+Excellent shower facilities.
+Visitors can make cruise reservations from the small shop at this lodge – however be sure to have the person making the actual reservations call the cruise to verify their departure time and that they have space on the boat.